First I put the Airthings ViewPlus to the test at home, then Dan did the same. Here’s why it still gets a solid thumbs-up from us, two years on!

 Experimenting with VOCs

 I moved the monitor to the nursery next, to check a range of measures, and the first thing that happened was a rise in VOCs.
-I’d placed the monitor on a dresser painted with zero-VOC paint, so figure the increase wasn’t related to that.
-We also don’t have any new furniture or textiles in the room, nor any new toys that might be the culprit, and we have an air filter running almost constantly.
+We don’t have any new furniture, textiles, or toys that might be the culprit, though, and we have an air filter running almost constantly.
 As such, this temporary rise in VOC levels is a bit of a mystery.
-Fortunately, the levels have dropped off again, though they still remain higher than in my office.
-I’m definitely going to keep an eye on this as the nursery is the last place I want elevated VOCs!

 I also noticed an increase in CO2 levels in the nursery compared to my office, which makes sense as the nursery is much better insulated.
 Still, this is a great reminder to air out the nursery even on cold days.
 PM counts are also higher in the nursery when they spike, which again makes sense as the nursery is on the same floor as the kitchen.
 These are all good reminders to ensure better ventilation in general.